-Our Co-op is in good health.
+As I told our farmers last week, our Co-op is in good health.

-The sentiment we are receiving from farmers right now is overwhelmingly positive.

-There will always be small but meaningful things to some farmers that we don't get quite right, but overall there's a huge amount of positive momentum in the Co-op.
+The sentiment we are receiving from stakeholders right now is overwhelmingly positive and there is a huge amount of positive momentum in the Co-op.

 Our teams are confident and energised, which is important as we look to lean into increasing competition overseas and back here at home.